 dB(A) ignores the very hums that cause complaints

-Data Center hum outdoors and indoors: 118Hz cooling fan tones
+Data center hum outdoors and then indoors: 118Hz cooling fan tones

 Listen to this recording that illustrates the impact of low frequency tonal noise from a Data Center in the community that meets the dB(A) requirements!
 Is that acceptable?
 Would you complain?

 This plot shows the narrow band frequency analysis of the above recording.
-The large spike at 118Hz is the primary fan tone (plus lesser harmonics at x2 and x3).
-Passing this sound through windows progressively attenuates higher frequencies, making the hum even more dominant - and even more annoying as it's there 24/7 and you cannot escape by moving indoors.
-Imagine trying to sleep in that...
+As above, the X axis is frequency (low to high) and the Y axis is amplitude.
+The large spike at 118Hz is the primary fan tone (the "hum" plus lesser harmonics at double and treble the frequency).
+Passing this sound through windows (as in the sound file above) progressively attenuates higher frequencies, making the hum even more dominant - and even more annoying as it's there 24/7 - you can't escape by moving indoors.
+Imagine trying to sleep with that in your head...

 This narrow band frequency analysis plot shows the effect of a sound level meter "A" weighting on the Data Center noise signature.
 Comparing the weighted plot (red) with the "A" weighted blue trace shows how the filtering dramatically reduces the amplitude of the low frequency hum.
 In fact, in this case removing the hum tones only cuts the overall meter measured dB(A) by about 1dB, a negligible change that is within measurement error.

-Without the hum, a certain dB(A) noise level and no complaints.
+Without the hum, an ordinance compliant dB(A) noise level and no complaints.
 With the hum, widespread complaints for a noise with exactly the same measured dB(A).

-In addition to complex narrow band analyses, BS4142 also suggests that tones can be evaluated by a) listening or b) using 1/3 octave analysis.
+In addition to complex narrow band analyses, standards such as BS4142 (UK) also suggest that tones can be evaluated by a) listening or b) using 1/3 octave analysis.
 Unfortunately, our experience is that people (even noise consultants) can be very bad at judging tones by ear and 1/3 octave analysis is ancient tech that is very unreliable as a tone detector.

 The basic principle is very simple.
 This plot shows a narrow band noise analysis (using professional analysis software) of a sound that includes a classic fan drone at 148Hz.
 To identify that there is a tone and to determine just how annoying it might be, the frequency resolution has been set to between c 2Hz and 3Hz for the analysis.